Non-Academic Careers

 Search for Jobs

-Graduate students need to prepare for the job search process beyond merely looking for jobs online and hoping their graduate education has prepared them.
+Graduate students, like anyone else, need to prepare for the job search process beyond merely looking for jobs online and hoping their graduate education has prepared them.
+Do not underestimate the process.
+While there are more options than in the academic job route, searching for a non-academic job is still a competitive process.

 Graduate school is a busy time.
-And the job search process is often considered a full-time job itself.
-You need to be aware of your time and devote time to the job search.
-Anyone who has a successful job knows how hard it can be, and there is no cutting corners.
+The job search process is often considered a full-time job itself.
+You need to be aware of your time and devote appropriate time to the job search.
+Unfortunately there is no cutting corners or speeding up the job search process.
+Quality, not quantity, is what matters.

 • Set weekly, monthly, and quarterly career job goals.
 This will help you stay on track and can help minimize anxiety when you can point to what you worked on each week.